-Rigor Differentiated instruction Collaboration Training with time to implement strategies.
-NFES needs to focus on test genre, Depth of Knowledge, and rigor of instruction with the overall goal of better achievement overtime.
-Also there needs to focus on data to help drive instruction.
-Teachers need to meet collaboaratively and review data and plan effective strategies to support and enrich student learning.
+We will implement strategies to ensure rigor and differentiated instruction in our classroom.
+We will provide opportunities for our teachers for collaboration training with time to implement strategies.
+NFES will focus on test genre, Depth of Knowledge, and rigor of instruction with the overall goal of increasing our student achievement within a designated time frame.
+Also as NFES staff and leadership, we will focus on data to help drive instruction.
+Teachers will be given the time to meet collaboaratively and review data and plan effective strategies to support and enrich student learning.